capcodigital/learner-hub/README.md

 [Flutter Demo]()
 * This application was initially developed by using data from the Cloud Certifications pages of Confluence that could be retrieved using FastAPI via the Confluence API.
 This data was then displayed in a Flutter UI.

+* The application now uses firebase functions to fetch data from firestore database.

-*The application has now expanded with more features being integrated such as Authentication, profile, Todo
+* The application now has expanded with more features being integrated such as Authentication, profile, Todo

 <img src="images/signup-screen.png" alt="signup" width="80" height="80">
 <img src="images/login-screen.png" alt="Logo" width="80" height="80">